-By Oluseye Jegede In part 1, I discussed our preliminary findings from 73 field interviews conducted by my team and I in the Otigba Market Cluster.
+In part 1, I discussed our preliminary findings from 73 field interviews conducted by my team and I in the Otigba Market Cluster.
 Since then we have conducted an additional 123 interviews, making a total of 200 interviews in all.
-In this second post, I will discuss more on the kind of … Continue reading Understanding Knowledge Dynamics and Scaling-up in Micro Enterprises in Otigba Market Cluster
+In this second post, I will discuss more on the kind of innovations in the cluster, how MSMEs in the cluster scale-up, and the impact of knowledge sharing on MSMEs’ innovativeness.

 Funded by the Open AIR network, my case study is about skills development and innovation at Ghana’s Suame Magazine Industrial Cluster.
 The research I am conducting seeks to understand the processes and systems that contribute to how knowledge is or is not shared and how skills are acquired in one of West Africa’s largest informal sector industrial clusters, Suame Magazine.
 How skills are learned and what is communicated between those in the industrial cluster will help us to learn how innovations are shared and taught among these informal businesses.